R0hanW/CS180-Project4/Test.md

  7. Confirm Password: "test12345",
  8. Click Sign Up

+Expected Output: New Username and Password

 ## Test 4: Logout
  1. Click Jane,
  2. Click Logout

+Expected Output: Back at the default login page

 ## Login and Sign up as a student